infobloxopen/cni-infoblox/README-K8S.md

 Running the IPAM Plugin and Network Config Daemon
 -------------------------------------------------
-The IPAM Plugin and Network Config Daemon contains IPAM plugin and Network config file to locate into respective directories as mentioned above.
+The IPAM Plugin and Network Config Daemon contains IPAM plugin and Network config file to install into respective directories as mentioned above, Which will be taken care by the Daemon and only you have to run the Daemon.
 Here you can modify Network config file.

 ```
 ## Network Config file ##